brsmaine/brsgis_plugin/README.md

 v10.0 (DEV) || 2024.26.NOV
 --------

 Welcome back.
 Latest version, nearly reaady for PRD.
-Includes all recent updates, including but not limited to:
+2024 updates, including but not limited to:

 ∙Duplex Outputs